Scroll down for quotes and background about David's work

 "David Bent's stunning portraits of high tech advanced aviation where machine as marvel is a critical theme have long been on the Kurzweil radar...
 David's acclaimed works of art fascinate with their simple austerity - and at the same time, surprise with their mesmerizing intimacy."
 Sarah Black.
 Managing Editor Kurzweil A.I News.
 San Francisco USA.

 "David's paintings are fantastic, combining art with the technology of flight in a thoughtful and inspiring manner.
 I have three already and can't wait to buy my next three, each one evokes it's own unique and personal story.
-"Timeless" is a real icon of everything that is great about Aerospace engineering in the United Kingdom" Iain Gray, Chief Executive, Technology Strategy Board UK.
+"Timeless" is a real icon of everything that is great about Aerospace engineering in the United Kingdom" Professor Iain Gray, Director of Aerospace, Cranfield University, UK.

 "David's eye for composition, shapes, outline and technical precision complement each other so wonderfully in all his art work.
 But it is his inspiration and vivid love of aircraft and the magic of flight that makes Davidís work stand out! "